 Krembo Wings is a fully inclusive youth movement in Israel that brings together children and youth with and without disabilities for weekly social and educational activities.
 Since October 2023, the organization has been working to expand their activities to provide support to youth who need it most.
-With the support of Jewish Federations, Krembo Wings opened new branches and programs to serve the needs of evacuees in the north and south, and an additional allocation would enable this work to continue in the southern region over the next year.
+With the support of Jewish Federations, Krembo Wings opened new branches and programs to serve the needs of evacuees in the north and south, and provided ongoing support for chapters in the South.